Key Takeaways

 Note that many countries require unaccompanied minors to carry a notarized parental consent form.
 Check with the U.S. embassies for the places you plan to visit.
 The consent form should state that the minor’s parents grant permission for international travel.

 Question: “Can a 17-year-old submit a passport as proof of citizenship?”
+(David from Omaha, NE, USA)

-Therefore, any applicant age 16 or older whose previous passport was issued before 2007 cannot submit that passport as evidence of U.S. citizenship.
+Therefore, any applicant aged 16 or older whose previous passport was issued before 2007 cannot submit that passport as evidence of U.S. citizenship.
 The minor must submit either a birth certificate, Consular Report of Birth Abroad, Naturalization Certificate, or Certificate of Citizenship.

 Question: “I am 16 years old and applying for a new passport.
 My mother will be writing a letter of consent for me.
 How should she write it?
 What information should she include?”
+(Sierra from Bloomington, IN, USA)

-Answer: Her statement should include your name, age, and birth date.
+A: Her statement should include your name, age, and birth date.
 It should state that she is aware that you are applying for a passport and that she gives consent.
 She should sign with her full name and provide a photocopy of her government-issued ID.

 Question: “I’m 17 years old and I’m trying to get a passport by myself.
 I have a permit with a photo but no license.
 I have a parent’s note and my parent’s ID copied.
 Will my permit work?”
+(Graham from Lawrenceville, VA, USA)

 Question: “Can I get a U.S. passport if I am 16 and live with my parent who is not named on my birth certificate?”
+(Janie from Memphis, TN, USA)

-Answer: The parent listed on your birth certificate is required to accompany you to a passport application acceptance facility for you to obtain a passport.
+A: The parent listed on your birth certificate is required to accompany you to a passport application acceptance facility for you to obtain a passport.

 However, if that parent is unable to be present, they must complete and notarize Form DS-3053: Statement of Consent or Special Circumstance for Minor’s Passport.
 This form should indicate consent for the parent who is not listed on your birth certificate to accompany you for the passport application.